MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/cognitive-text-to-speech.md

 Finally, add these Function [application settings](https://docs.microsoft.com/azure/azure-functions/functions-how-to-use-azure-function-app-settings) so the sample project can connect to the Azure services:

-- EVENTHUB_CONNECTION_STRING: the [connection string](https://docs.microsoft.com/azure/event-hubs/event-hubs-get-connection-string) to the Azure Event Hub namespace that was created
+- EVENTHUB_CONNECTION_STRING - The [connection string](https://docs.microsoft.com/azure/event-hubs/event-hubs-get-connection-string) to the Azure Event Hub namespace that was created
-- TEXTANALYTICS_KEY: the [access key](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account#access-your-resource) for the Azure Text Analytics cognitive service that was created
+- TEXTANALYTICS_KEY - The [access key](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account#access-your-resource) for the Azure Text Analytics cognitive service that was created
-- SPEECH_KEY: the [access key](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account#access-your-resource) for the Azure Speech Cognitive Service that was created.
+- SPEECH_KEY - The [access key](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account#access-your-resource) for the Azure Speech Cognitive Service that was created.

 >[!TIP]
 > To run the Azure Functions locally, update the *local.settings.json* file with these same app settings.